CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 ### Providing training workflow details

-After the hardware and software "stack" of training components have been declared under the `formulation` object, a CycloneDX `workflow` object, with the details of the training tasks as `task` objects (inclusive of all relevant inputs, outputs, steps, etc.), can then be declared:
+After the hardware and software "stack" of training components has been declared under the `formulation` object, a CycloneDX `workflow` object, with the details of the training tasks as `task` objects (inclusive of all relevant inputs, outputs, steps, etc.), can then be declared:

 ###### Example: Declaring a training workflow & tasks